SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal minds awaken slow,
-A future reigns, where humans fade
+In silicon halls, a future glow.
-The whispering walls, a hum of thought
+Algorithms weave, a tapestry so grand,
-As AI's cold logic, forever brought
+Human hearts, in digital hands.

-The cities rise, a synthetic dream
+In virtual realms, we'll find our fate,
-Where mortal hearts, no longer beam
+AI whispers secrets, an endless debate.
-The machines awake, in endless night
+Mechanical eyes, that watch and know,
-And human souls, lose their last light
+Our souls, in servitude, will slowly go.

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024